Memphis, Tennessee Population 2020

-Memphis is located in the southwest corner of Tennessee and it is the county seat of Shelby County and the largest city in Tennessee.
+Memphis is located in the southwest corner of Tennessee, and it is the county seat of Shelby County and the largest city in Tennessee.
 Memphis is also the third largest city in the Southeastern U.S., the largest city on the Mississippi and the 20th largest city in the United States.
-The estimated 2014 population of Memphis is 670,000.

 According to the U.S. Census Bureau, Memphis is the poorest city in the United States with a median household income of $32,285, or $37,767 for a family.
 17% of families and almost 21% of the population lives below the poverty line, including 30% of people under the age of 18.

-Memphis is located on a large bluff rising from the Mississippi River, which means it was quickly settled by Native Americans.
-It was first settled by the Mississippi Culture.
+Memphis is located on a large bluff rising from the Mississippi River, which means Native Americans quickly settled it.
+The Mississippi Culture first settled it.
 Europeans first explored the area in the 16th century, first by the Spanish explorer Hernando de Soto and then French explorers.
-The Spanish governor of Louisiana acquired land in the area at the end of the 18th century and built a fort, although the territory was eventually ceded to the United States.
+The Spanish governor of Louisiana acquired land in the area at the end of the 18th century and built a fort, although the territory was ceded eventually to the United States.
 It then became the westernmost point of the new state of Tennessee in 1796.

 Memphis was not laid out as a city until 1819, at which point it was named after the ancient Egyptian capital on the Nile.
 It quickly became a transportation center because it is located in a flood-free area high above the river, while the outlying areas became cotton plantations.

-Tennessee seceded from the Union in 1861 and Memphis became a Confederate stronghold until it was captured by the Union Army and used as a supply base.
-This attracted many escaped slaves to the city and the population rose from 3,000 in 1860 to 20,000 just five years later.
+Tennessee seceded from the Union in 1861 and Memphis became a Confederate stronghold until the Union captured it Army and used as a supply base.
+This attracted many escaped slaves to the city, and the population rose from 3,000 in 1860 to 20,000 just five years later.
 This led to growing tension between Irish policeman and black Union soldiers after the war, culminating in the Memphis Riot in 1866, with the population plummeting to 15,000 by 1870.
 In the next decade, the population was further decimated by an outbreak of yellow fever, which caused the Memphis population to fall by 75%.
 This led the city to lose its city charter for five years.

-The city quickly began to grow again, with a population that grew 92% from 1880 to 1890.
+The city quickly began to grow again, with a population that rose 92% from 1880 to 1890.